 Adv AA Ghonge seemed on behalf of the applicant, and Adv RN Sen appeared for the respondent’s husband.

-George submitted that even though her consumer is a divorcee, she is entitled to relief beneath the stated Act.
+George submitted that even though her consumer is a divorcee, she is entitled to relief under the stated Act.
 She positioned heavy reliance on the Supreme Court’s judgment in Juveria Abdul Majid Patni vs. Atif Iqbal Mansoori and Anr.

 In the present example, the court docket discovered-

-“There is no dispute that the applicant/wife isn’t any extra spouse from the selection of own family Court in dated thirtieth June 2008.
+“In the prevailing case, the applicant is not the wife from the date of the decree of divorce, I., from 30th June 2008, and, consequently, there’s no courting as husband and wife among them at the time of applying.”
+After analyzing some other judgments of the excessive court, Justice Giratkar referred to”There is no dispute that the applicant/wife isn’t any extra spouse from the selection of the own family Court dated thirtieth June 2008.
 The said selection is not set apart utilizing the appellate Court to date.
-Therefore, it’s far clean that at the time of submitting a petition under the provisions of DV Act within the yr 2009, the applicant was now not the wife and, consequently, the petition itself turned into no longer maintainable.”
+Therefore, it’s clear that at the time of submitting a petition under the provisions of the DV Act within the year 2009, the applicant was not the wife and, consequently, the petition itself turned into no longer maintainable.”

 Finally, regarding a judgment of the Delhi High Court inside the case of Harbans Lal Malik vs. Payal Malik, the court stated- “In the existing case, there has been no domestic relation on the date of submitting of the application under the DV Act and, consequently, the applicant/wife isn’t always entitled for any protection under the said Act.”